Last updated: 12 Mar, 2021

 Firstly, we need to acknowledge that it’s an issue.
 Be sensitive to how hard Covid has been on all of us, and remember that your dog’s life has changed too – being aware of it is the most important way to make sure you’re best set up to help.
 If you think your pup is struggling, here are some ideas for practical solutions to reduce the issue:

-Barley, available for adoption via Dog Rescue Newcastle
+Barley, adopted via Dog Rescue Newcastle

 Set them up for success